Gebretewodros73/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Feel free to explore each file and refer to the code and comments for more details on each topic or task.

-## Requirements

-The JavaScript files are written for Node.js and require a minimum version of v10.
-It is recommended to have Node.js v12 or higher installed.

 ## Usage

 To use the code in this repository, follow these steps: